 Check

-Avoid any backward lateral movement of the hips.
+To maintain proper golf swing mechanics, avoid any backward lateral movement of the hips.

 Trail Knee